Ki Design Decisions

 expression in a conditional clause.
 In those languages, it's not uncommon to

-see mistakes like if (name & age) { /* stuff */ }
+see mistakes like if (name & age) { /* stuff */ }, which is easily seen as a

 bug only if you are reading deliberately enough to realize that (name & age)